PrashantKumarGupta1/-Automated-Employee-Attendance-System-using-RFID-Technology/docs/software_design.md

 ## 2️⃣ Software Architecture

-The system firmware is divided into two main parts.
+The system firmware is divided into two main parts 1st one is for card detection (giving RFID_ID to main controller) and 2nd one is for all other processes.
 ```
 RFID Card
 ↓